What’s Next for H1-B and All Work Visas Under Trump?

 H1-B Visas: What’s Next

 When asked about the H1-B during a Republican debate, Trump said, “We shouldn’t have it, it’s very, very bad for workers.
 It’s unfair to our workers and we should end it.”
 What might that look like, in terms of actual policy?
-Trump hasn’t said.
-However, his campaign page still lists the immigration policy he originally outlined on the campaign trail (below):
+Here’s what Trump promised on the campaign trial, as it relates to immigration reform:

 - Establish new immigration controls to boost wages and to ensure that open jobs are offered to American workers first.